How to Deal With In-Laws

 How To Deal With In-Laws — A Survival Guide

+As a couples counselor, I’m very familiar with the in-laws conversation, because it’s inevitably bound to happen in every relationship.
 If you have in-law problems, you’re not alone.
 In-law relationships can be difficult to navigate, especially if you come from a very different family of origin than your partner.
 You may not know how to deal with in-laws if they have different ways of resolving conflict than your family, or if they’re noisier about your parenting or your personal life than your family of origin tends to be, or if they hold political views that you find a bit…off-putting.

 Holiday visits with children can be an especially fraught domain when in-laws get involved, especially if you have controlling in-laws, pushy in-laws, or in-laws with boundary issues.
-If you’re doing your best to parent your kids without losing your mind, while keeping your relationship strong after kids, any unsolicited parenting advice will sound a lot like criticism, no matter how well-intended.
+If you’re doing your best to parent your kids without losing your mind, while keeping your relationship strong after kids, any unsolicited parenting advice will sound a lot like criticism, no matter how well intended.

-Around the holidays, couples often get into arguments about how to deal with their in-laws: Whose family to visit?
+Around the holidays, couples often get into arguments about how to deal with in-laws: Whose family to visit?
 Which subjects to discuss, and which to avoid?
 How to respond when Uncle Bill takes his Facebook rants to the Thanksgiving table?
 What if you don’t want to spend time with in-laws?

 Even outside of the holidays, many couples find dealing with in-laws difficult, and struggle to find a healthy middle ground that respects the integrity of their new family while also maintaining relationships with each other’s “first family.”
 Overbearing mothers-in-law, judgmental fathers-in-law, or in-laws who simply don’t treat you like family are the stuff of holiday comedies for a reason — they’re tropes many of us can recognize in our own in-law experiences.

-Help For Dealing With In-Laws
+Help For How to Deal With In-Laws